nymbyl/kernramble_web/content/about.md

 8. Misfit, the Mechanical Bird

-   She has affair with airplane flight instructor.
+   She has affair with airplane pilot.
 She relates to him, or the airplane - and feels like a crazy misfit [female]

 9. Crazy Is

    He thinks she is crazy - and perhaps she is.
-The affair was possibly imaginary, there may not be an airplane flight instructor at all [male]
+The affair was possibly imaginary, there may not be an airplane pilot at all [male]

 10. Rot.
 In.
 Hell.